If you're here, you're probably wondering

 You need the Original hardware

 Where's the fun if you can't run your code on real hardware ?
-For this to happen, you need an original Playstation console, preferably with a modchip, serial and parralel ports and a AR type cart.
+For this to happen, you need an original Playstation console, with at least a serial port, and ideally a parralel port and an Action Replay type cart.

 Unirom is the software that runs on the PSX and allows you to upload your compiled code directly to the PSX memory.